openwallet-foundation-labs/mcp-over-tsp-python/demo/README.md

 uv run fast-agent go --url did:your_server_did_here
 ```

+### Exploring more MCP features

-To try out MCP resources, we have created a demo script `test-resource.py`, which is intended to work with our demo server in the `server` directory.
+To try out **MCP resources**, we have created a demo script `test-resource.py`, which is intended to work with our demo server in the `server` directory.
 After running the server, put the server's DID in the client's `fastagent.config.yaml`, and then run:

 ```
 uv run test-resource.py
 ```

+The `fastagent.config.yaml` config file also contains an example **MCP root**.
+Using the demo server's `show_roots` tool you can see that the root configuration is shared with the server.
+This tool may return an error if no roots are configured.
+MCP roots don't automatically share any data or provide any security guarantees; they only provide a way to share information with the server about what roots the server may use.
+How these roots are used in practice depends entirely on the server.

-Fast-agent also supports prompts (with the `/prompts` command in the interactive session) and sampling (see the `sampling_demo` tool in our demo server).
+Fast-agent also supports **MCP prompts** (with the `/prompts` command in the interactive session) and **MCP sampling** (see the `sampling_demo` tool in our demo server).